celloza/AADPasswordExpiryNotifier/README.md

 Without using SSPR (which requires certain licensing, and involves extra costs) this solution notifies the user about their pending password reset via email (through SendGrid, O365, or whatever).

+## How the solution works
+The Logic App performs a number of steps, which can be reduced to the following pseudo-code:
+1. A request is received via HTTP to run the app
+2. Extract the configuration parameters provided in the body of the request
+3. Get all users in the directory (specified in the DirectoryId variable)
+4. Iterate through all the users, and build a list of actions to be taken:
+a.
+Calculate each user’s password’s expiry date from the date it was last set, and the DaysToExpiryFromLastSet configuration parameter
+b.
+If this date falls on FirstWarningDays, add an action item to send the First email warning
+c.
+If this date falls on SecondWarningDays, add an action to send the Second email warning
+d.
+If this date falls on ThirdWarningDays, add an action to send the Third email warning
+> This approach expects that the Logic App will run daily.
+If not, certain users may not receive certain notifications.
+This approach was chosen as it provides the simplest solution to not repeatedly email users.
+> A possible improvement would involve saving the state of the notifications to a storage account

+5. Iterate through the resulting action list, and:
+a.
+Check if the user’s mail property is not null
+b.
+Send an email to the user
+> The action list is built first and then executed, to ensure that a single step was created containing the email body to be sent.
+If the email body needs to change (which may be frequently), it needs to only change in one place as a result

 ## Deploying the solution automatically

 [![Deploy To Azure](https://docs.microsoft.com/en-us/azure/templates/media/deploy-to-azure.svg)](https://portal.azure.com/#blade/Microsoft_Azure_CreateUIDef/CustomDeploymentBlade/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fgrimstoner%2FAADPasswordExpiryNotifier%2Fmaster%2Fazuredeploy.json/createUIDefinitionUri/https%3A%2F%2Fraw.githubusercontent.com%2Fgrimstoner%2FAADPasswordExpiryNotifier%2Fmaster%2FazuredeployUI.json)